schiob/schiob.github.io/content/pages/about.md

 for programming contest.

 #### ICPC
-Two years ago I joined to the ACM-Student Chapter of my university and since then I am involve in the [ICPC](http://icpc.baylor.edu/), the chapter's activities and the practice of problem solving with different Online Judges.
+Two years ago I joined to the ACM-Student Chapter of my university and since then I am involved in the [ICPC](http://icpc.baylor.edu/), the chapter's activities and the practice of problem solving with different Online Judges.

 ### About this blog
 I created this website to document my projects and share them.
 I'm constantly discovering new tools, books and technology, and this will be the place for me to experiment and create.
-Hopefully the information in this blog will be useful to someone and get inspired to start a new project and learn something new.
+Hopefully the information in this blog will be useful to someone and get inspired to start a new project and, who knows, maybe learn something new.